npm/npmo-docs/troubleshooting/faq.md

 If you need to support both public https npm registries as well as your own, you could use [curl's Mozilla based CA bundle](https://curl.haxx.se/docs/caextract.html) and append your CA cert to the cacert.pem file.

+## What would happen to your data if you stop using npmE subscription?

+The private data/modules are stored on `storage location` which you have configured for npmE storage.
+You can find your stored packages on `Package storage path on host` under Settings tab.

+npmE customers have full ownership of all their data and total control over where all of it is stored.
+The modules are stored in tarballs which are totally transparent and can be unpacked manually if you needed to do so.

+If you stop using npmE subscription you can not use higher level functions of the system such as installations, publishing, access management, replication and all functionality that comes with npmE server.

 ## What's the difference between a scoped package and an unscoped package?

 A scoped package has a scope (or namespace), which begins with an `@` symbol and is followed by a `/`, in the package name, e.g. `@scope/foo`.
 An unscoped package has no scope in the package name, e.g. `foo`.
 The scope is a permanent part of the package's name and identity, used in `package.json` and also in `require()` or `import` statements in code.